 A vulnerability in the application CLI of Cisco Prime Infrastructure and Cisco Evolved Programmable Network Manager could allow an authenticated, local attacker to gain escalated privileges.
 This vulnerability is due to improper processing of command line arguments to application scripts.
 An attacker could exploit this vulnerability by issuing a command on the CLI with malicious options.
 A successful exploit could allow the attacker to gain the escalated privileges of the root user on the underlying operating system.

-A vulnerability in the CLI of Cisco ThousandEyes Enterprise Agent, Virtual Appliance installation type, could allow an authenticated, local attacker to elevate privileges to root on an affected device.
-This vulnerability is due to insufficient input validation of user-supplied CLI arguments.
-An attacker could exploit this vulnerability by authenticating to an affected device and using crafted commands at the prompt.
-A successful exploit could allow the attacker to execute arbitrary commands as root.
-The attacker must have valid credentials on the affected device.
+A vulnerability in the configuration file protections of Cisco Virtualized Infrastructure Manager (VIM) could allow an authenticated, local attacker to access confidential information and elevate privileges on an affected device.
+This vulnerability is due to improper access permissions for certain configuration files.
+An attacker with low-privileged credentials could exploit this vulnerability by accessing an affected device and reading the affected configuration files.
+A successful exploit could allow the attacker to obtain internal database credentials, which the attacker could use to view and modify the contents of the database.
+The attacker could use this access to the database to elevate privileges on the affected device.

 A vulnerability in the restricted security domain implementation of Cisco Application Policy Infrastructure Controller (APIC) could allow an authenticated, remote attacker to modify the behavior of default system policies, such as quality of service (QoS) policies, on an affected system.
 This vulnerability is due to improper access control when restricted security domains are used to implement multi-tenancy.
 An attacker with a valid user account associated with a restricted security domain could exploit this vulnerability.
 A successful exploit could allow the attacker to read, modify, or delete child policies created under default system policies, which are implicitly used by all tenants in the fabric, resulting in disruption of network traffic.
 Exploitation is not possible for policies under tenants that an attacker has no authorization to access.